KeaneAthallah/KeaneAthallah/README.md

 - **Website Preview:**
   ![LaporPak Preview](ss8.png) <!-- Replace with the correct path to your image -->

+## 💼 Experience

+### PT.
+Samamajja Pragati Kotarindu | Palu, Sulawesi Tengah

+**Freelance Web Developer | 10/2023 - 12/2023**

+- Developed comprehensive company profile websites with full-featured functionality tailored to client specifications.
+- Engineered intuitive dashboards for micro, small, and medium-sized businesses specializing in Virgin Coconut Oil (VCO) production.
+- Implemented robust data management systems to optimize VCO production methods and enhance quality grading processes.

+### Kementrian Palu Utara | Palu, Sulawesi Tengah

+**Freelance Web Developer | 08/2023 - 08/2023**

+- Developed a comprehensive survey platform to gauge public satisfaction, featuring a real-time satisfaction index and a mechanism for anonymous feedback and suggestions.
+- Integrated a robust dashboard management system for administrative oversight and data analytics.

+### PT.
+Insan Mandiri Nekatama | Makassar, Sulawesi Selatan

+**Intern Web Developer | 03/2023 - 05/2023**

+- Developed a company profile website that showcases the company’s services and products in an interactive and user‐friendly manner.
+- Integrated an attendance feature that enables employers to keep track of their employees’ work hours and attendance records.
+Additionally, I enhanced employer oversight by implementing a system that provides real-time updates on employee performance and productivity.
+- Streamlined staff management by creating a centralized platform that allows employers to manage employee data and generate reports with ease.

+### Dinas Kementrian Komunikasi dan Informatika | Gowa, Sulawesi Selatan

+**Internship Student | 06/2022 - 08/2022**

+- Orchestrated a mayoral conference call that brought together key stakeholders to discuss the city’s priorities and challenges.
+- Engineered a robust networking setup that enabled seamless communication between the participants and ensured that the call was conducted without any technical glitches.

+## 🎓 Education

+### Universitas Negeri Makassar | Makassar, Sulawesi Selatan

+**Computer Engineer (Final Year)**

+- Proficient in web development and IoT implementations, with a strong foundation in programming languages such as HTML, CSS, and JavaScript.
+- Executed advanced IoT technology projects that involve the integration of hardware and software components to create innovative solutions.
+- Skilled in computer vision and biomedical imaging processing, with experience in developing algorithms and models that enable the analysis of medical images and the extraction of meaningful insights.

+## 🛠 Skills

+- **Languages:** HTML5, CSS3, JavaScript, PHP, Python, MySQL, Next.js, Laravel
+- **Technologies:** Computer Vision, Data Analysis Skills

+## 🌐 Languages

+- **English:** Fluent
+- **Indonesian:** Native

+## 🏅 Certifications

+- **Responsive Web Design**
+- **Belajar Dasar Data Science**
+- **Belajar Dasar Git dan GitHub**
+- **Belajar Dasar Structured Query Language (SQL)**
+- **Cloud Practitioner Essentials (Belajar Dasar AWS Cloud)**
+- **Memulai Pemrograman dengan Python**
+- **Belajar Dasar Visualisasi Data**

 ## 🌱 What I'm Currently Learning

 I'm always looking to grow and improve my skill set.
 Right now, I'm focusing on: